wdxxs2z/uaa-chart/README.md

 # UAA docker & chart repo

+UAA can support openid protocol,so we can use it in k8s with oidc.

 ## Mysql chart install

 ```
 helm install -n database --namespace auth-system mysql
 ```

+## Ingress install

+The default domain is "\*.k8s.io", and the cert must be modify.

 ## UAA chart install